cettia/cettia.github.io/_posts/2016-02-14-cettia-java-platform-is-now-asity.md

 > Asity is a lightweight abstraction layer for I/O frameworks which is designed to build applications that can run on any full-stack framework, any micro framework or any raw server on the JVM.

 With Asity, you can build I/O framework-agnostic applications on the JVM with ease.
-Now an application based on Asity can run on Atmosphere, Grizzly, Java WebSocket API, Netty, Play, Servlet and Vert.x transparently.
+Now an application based on Asity can run on Atmosphere, Grizzly, Java WebSocket API, Netty, Servlet and Vert.x transparently.

 Visit the [asity.cettia.io](http://asity.cettia.io) for full documentation.